SCHayworth/5-15-Test-Average-And-Grade/README.md

 ### calc_average function
     START
       PASS IN: list of scores
-      SET score accumulator to 0
-      FOR each item in score list
-        INCREMENT score accumulator by score
-      ENDFOR
-      CALCULATE average by dividing the score accumulator by the number of items in the list PASS OUT: average
+      CALCULATE average score
+        CALL mean function and pass the list of scores PASS OUT: average
     END